Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Game Formulation and Equilibrium Analysis

 where $S_m(\lambda^*)$ is the private feasible set of satellite $m$ given dual variable $\lambda^*$. \end{definition}

-\begin{remark}[NE under separable strategy sets] Under Assumption~\ref{assm:interference_free}, when the Lagrange multiplier $\lambda^*$ is fixed (e.g., at convergence of Algorithm~\ref{alg:hbag}), the game over per-satellite rate variables $\Rmn$ has \emph{separable} strategy sets $S_m = \{R_{m,n}^t \geq 0 \mid P_{m,n}^t(R_{m,n}^t) \leq a_{m,n}^t P_{m,t}^{max}\}$, and the resulting equilibrium is a standard NE of the \emph{penalized} game.
+Under Assumption~\ref{assm:interference_free}, when $\lambda^*$ is fixed at convergence, the game over per-satellite rate variables has \emph{separable} strategy sets, and the resulting equilibrium is a standard NE of the penalized game.
 The VE of the original constrained game is recovered when $\lambda^*$ satisfies dual feasibility.
-All subsequent theoretical results (potential game structure, strict concavity, convergence) are stated for the penalized game and extend to the VE of the original game via the duality argument in Theorem~\ref{thm:convergence}. \end{remark}
+All subsequent theoretical results are stated for the penalized game and extend to the VE via the duality argument in Theorem~\ref{thm:convergence}.